PostHog/posthog.com/contents/blog/sales-no-experience.md

 ## Closing a deal

-* Work backwards.
+Start by working backwards.
 Ask the customer something like "so to get you up and running as a customer, what are all the steps needed?" then get them to go into detail.
 Do they actually _have_ the budget or do they need to get it?
 If they need to get it, who do they get it from?
 Could you run a demo for the other person?

 Managing stakeholders is ultra important.
 If you are selling to businesses, it is likely that multiple people are involved in the decision.
 If you are single threaded into the customer, there are two ways you can easily fail to close a deal.
 First, your stakeholder may love you, but someone internal quickly "no, but..."s the deal without considering it.
 Second, your stakeholder may be unreliable or trying to be kind and acting more interested than they really are.
 Building up relationships with everyone who is relevant dramatically increases your chances of closing a deal, depending on its size.
 You can ask about this too "hey we could start at $100/month, is this a decision you can take totally solo or do you need to run it by someone else?
 Does your buying process change depending on the value?"
 Our first enterprise customer at PostHog miraculously started at exactly the budget under which more stakeholders needed to get involved in the deal!
 Consider yourself the quarterback of the deal, not just one of the team members.